Safin Karim

 Singer/Actor/Music Director

 Safin received piano and voice training in Florida from Victoria Schultz.
-He continues his vocal training with tenor Dr. Scott Murphree.
+He continues training in classical, musical theatre, and contemporary voice with tenor Dr. Scott Murphree at NYU, where he pursues his B.M. in Vocal Performance, with a concentration in Musical Theatre.

 As a music educator, Safin has been the Musical Theatre instructor and Music Director for educational theatre productions and summer intensives - teaching classes for ages six to seventeen in sizes of six to sixty.
+Most recently, Safin has served on the Joffrey School of Ballet’s Summer Musical Theatre Intensive faculty.

 As a vocal coach for high schools and middle schools in his hometown, Safin helped aid in the development and comfort of young voices in transition, helping them choose and navigate appropriate and enjoyable repertoire.
 For this, he won Central Florida’s Singhaus Scholarship, speaking on the topic at the annual awards reception for members of Florida’s government.